-Alcohol can be strongly linked to at least seven types of cancer.
-On bowel cancer specifically, there have been several studies into the links between excessive alcohol consumption and the risk of developing this.
+Alcohol can be linked to at least seven types of cancer.
+There have been several studies into the links between excessive alcohol consumption and the risk of developing bowel cancer.

-Further evidence for the link between alcohol and bowel cancer is provided in a 2015 paper from the Department of Colorectal Surgery at Shanghai Jiao Tong University.
-This particular study focused on the consumption of beer, and found that regular beer drinkers had a 20% increased risk of bowel cancer when compared with non-drinkers or occasional drinkers5.
-Furthermore, the study concluded that drinking just one more beer a day was associated with an increased likelihood of colorectal cancer6.
+Further evidence for the link between alcohol and bowel cancer is provided in a 2015 study6 which focused on the consumption of beer, and found that drinking two or more beers per day was linked with an increased risk of bowel cancer when compared with non-drinkers or occasional drinkers.

 Bowel cancer screening is a way of detecting bowel cancer at an earlier stage which can massively increase the chances of survival.
 Screening is important because it can detect cancer before it causes any obvious symptoms.